MajidSas/GS-QA/README.md

-# GeoQA Benchmark
+# GS-QA: A Benchmark for Geospatial Question Answering

-## A benchmark for evaluating LLMs on geospatial question answering

 ### Abstract